suterma/SqlSyringe/README.md

 **USE WITH CAUTION**

 SqlSyringe is a SQL database injection tool, for testing and administration purposes.
-It allows specific users to directly execute SQL command to a database.
+It allows specific users to directly execute SQL commands to a database.

 Implemented as a middleware component for the ASP.NET request pipeline, it serves specific HTML pages and code that executes SQL commands directly to a database.